qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

 ## Side notes

-* Redis took over 8 hours to complete with indexing the `deep-image-96-angular`.
+* `Redis` took over 8 hours to complete with indexing the `deep-image-96-angular`.
 That’s why we interrupted the tests and didn’t include those results.
-* Weaviate was able to index the `deep-image-96-angular` only with the lightweight configuration under a given limitations (25Gb RAM).
+* `Weaviate` was able to index the `deep-image-96-angular` only with the lightweight configuration under a given limitations (25Gb RAM).
 That’s why there are only few datapoints with low precision for this dataset and Weaviate on the plot.

 ## Conclusons

 Some of the engines are clearly doing better than others and here are some interesting findings of us:

-* Qdrant and Milvus are the fastest engines when it comes to indexing time.
+* `Qdrant` and `Milvus` are the fastest engines when it comes to indexing time.
 The time they need to build internal search structures is order of magnitude lower than for the competitors.
-* Qdrant wins the competition on the biggest dataset we used, deep-image-96-angular with almost 10M of vectors.
-It achieves the best results no matter the precision threshold and the metric we choose.
+* `Qdrant` achives highest RPS and lowest latencies in almost all scenarios, no matter the precision threshold and the metric we choose.
-* There is a noticeable difference between engines which tries to do a single HNSW index and ones with multiple segments.
+* There is a noticeable difference between engines that try to do a single HNSW index and those with multiple segments.
+Single-segment leads to higher RPS but lowers the precision and higher indexing time.
+Qdrant allows you to configure the number of segments to achieve your desired goal.
-* Redis does better than the others while using one thread only.
-When we just use a single thread, the bottleneck might be the client, not the server.
+* `Redis` does better than the others while using one thread only.
+When we just use a single thread, the bottleneck might be the client, not the server, where `Redis`'s custom protocol and gives it a significant advantage.
+But it is architecturally limited to only a single thread execution, which makes it impossible to scale vertically.
-* Elasticsearch is typically way slower than all the competitors, no matter the dataset and metric.
+* `Elasticsearch` is typically way slower than all the competitors, no matter the dataset and metric.

 ## How to reproduce the benchmark